Aleph-Alpha/intelligence-layer-sdk/README.md

 7. [References](#references)
 8. [License](#license)

-### How to make your own

-Note that we do not expect the above use cases to solve all of your issues.
-Instead, we encourage you to think of our pre-configured use cases as a foundation to fast-track your development process.
-By leveraging these tasks, you gain insights into the framework's capabilities and best practices.

-We encourage you to copy and paste these use cases directly into your own project.
-From here, you can customize everything, including the prompt, model, and more intricate functional logic.
-This not only saves you time but also ensures you're building on a tried and tested foundation.
-Therefore, think of these use-cases as stepping stones, guiding you towards crafting tailored solutions that best fit your unique requirements.

 ## Getting started

 Not sure where to start?
 Familiarize yourself with the Intelligence Layer using the below notebooks.